qten.geometries.fourier

 |

-Fourier transform tensor whose first two dims are expected to be
+Fourier transform tensor with dims

 |